-Crest Factor Reduction for single or multi-carrier (mixed-mode) power amplifiers transmitting signals such as 4G, 3G, DVB-T, DVB-S2X, BGAN, APCO P25 etc. operating in either TDD or FDD mode.
-The FlexCFR IP is not preconfigured for the transmission standard, therefore it will also operate with legacy and bespoke transmission technologies - please contact Systems4Silicon to discuss your specific requirements.
+Crest Factor Reduction for single or multi-carrier, multi-RAT power amplifiers transmitting signals such as 4G, 5G, 3G, DVB-T, DVB-S2X, BGAN etc. operating in either TDD or FDD mode.
+The FlexCFR IP is not pre-configured for the transmission standard, therefore it will also operate with legacy and bespoke transmission technologies - please contact Systems4Silicon to discuss your specific requirements.

 Figure 1 illustrates one example of how Systems4Silicon's FlexCFR may be integrated within a typical subsystem.
-The use of a DPD block following the CFR function is not mandated, however if it is required then Systems4Silicon can supply its DPD Toolkit IP.
+The use of a DPD block following the CFR function is optional, however if it is required then Systems4Silicon can supply its FlexDPD IP for this purpose.